-- Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas; - 304-2 Significant impacts of activities, products and services on biodiversity; - 304-3 Habitats protected or restored - MVC Iligan Plant, located 70 meters above sea level, is the location of the man-made Victor and Patro Park and Lagoon and regarded by the City Tourism Council as a must see attraction for nature lovers and enthusiasts.
-The Park is famous for its natural flora and fauna which has become a sanctuary to dozens of endangered iguanas, birds, butterflies and other wildlife including those that live in the protected areas of Maria Cristina Falls. - Fishing ban surrounding MVC's private jetty in Iligan City resulted to the breeding and restoration of schools of fish in the area which now became a fish sanctuary.
-Neighboring communities and fishermen had benefited due to this protection. - MVC actively support mangrove planting and growing including the restoration work in Bayug, Iligan City, a joint project of Iligan City, other government agencies, institutions and Iligan Bay Chamber of Industries.
+- 304-1 Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas; - 304-2 Significant impacts of activities, products and services on biodiversity; - 304-3 Habitats protected or restored - At MVC's manufacturing complex in Iligan City which is 60 meters above sea level, nestled a man-made Victor and Patro Park and Lagoon, which is regarded by the Iligan City Tourism must-see attraction for nature lovers and environmental enthusiasts.
+The Park and Lagoon is famous for its natural fauna and flora and has become the sanctuary or home to dozens of endangered iguana species and other wildlife like birds, butterflies and some other flying and crawling species.
+Wildlife from the protected areas of Maria Cristina Falls that is a stone throw away often visits the park and lagoon area. - Fishing ban surrounding the MVC pier in Iligan City resulted to breeding and restoration of schools of fish in the area which now became a fish sanctuary.
+Neighboring communities and fishermen nearby had already benefited due to this protection. - MVC actively support mangrove planting and growing restoration in Bayug, Iligan City, a multiple-joint project of Iligan LGU's, government agencies, institutions and Iligan Bay Chamber of Industries where MVC is a member industry.